- Important information and who we are;

-- What information we collect about you;
+- The data we collect about you;

-- How we use your information;
+- How we use your data;

-- Who we share your information with;
+- Who we share your data with;

-- How long we keep your information; and
+- How long we keep your data for; and

 - How to contact us.